 If the quantity of light available is fairly great but, in spite of this, advantage can be derived from secondary emission multiplication, the electrostatic multiplier of Fig. 3 affords a convenient means of obtaining large output currents.
-The design is a modified version of the curved plate type of electron multiplier described by Zworykin (Zworykin and Rajchman, Electronics, July, 1938, page 12).
+The design is a modified version of the curved plate type of electron multiplier described by Zworykin (Zworykin and Rajchman, Elec-Tronics, July, 1938, page 12).
 The cathode C is similar to that of the single stage multiplier of Fig. 2. and is arranged as shown in relation to the other electrodes.
-Electrons from the photo-electrically active surface of the cathode are drawn off by the surface of the fast multiplying plate $P{l{1}}$ and field of the first multiplying plate $P{l{2}}$ and travel along the paths indicated.
-They impinge on a secondary emitting gauge G which forms part of the first curved plate.
+Electrons from the photo-electrically active surface of the cathode are drawn off by the surface of the cathode are drawn on by she field of the first multiplying plate P1, and travel along the paths indicated.
+They impinge on a secondary emitting gauze G which forms part of the first curved plate.
 The stream of secondary electrons from the gauze is accelerated towards electrode P2 and there liberates further secondaries which move towards electrode P3 and so on.
 Any number of multiplying stages can be used.
 An output electrode E collects the current from the last multiplying stage.
-This electrode E and the flap F on the first multiplying plate are so shaped that the field in the space between the curved plates is the same as that which would be produced by an infinitely long series of plates similar to $P_1$ , $P_2$ and $P_3$ .
-The voltages applied to the electrodes are as follows :--Any number of multiplying stages can be follows :
+This electrode E and the flap F on the first multiplying plate are so shaped that the field in the space between the curved plates is the same as that which would be produced by an infinitely long series of plates similar to P_1 , P_2 and P_3 .
+The voltages applied to the electrodes are as follows:- Any number of multiplying stages can be follows:

-Cathode-0 volts, $P_1$ -V volts, $P_2$ -
+Cathode-0 volts, P1-V volts, P2-

 2v volts, etc. V can be conveniently fixed at some value between 150 and 300 volts.
 If Ag-Ag, Cs20-Cs layers are used as secondary emitters a multiplication at 300 volts of about 2 can be obtained at the gauze if this has about 67 per cent. interception of the primary electrons from the cathode.
 The succeeding stages can be made practically 100 per cent. efficient so that gains of 7 per stage at 300 volts per stage are easily achieved.
-Thus, a four-stage multiplier of this type might have an overall multiplication of about $2 \times 7^3$ (=700) times.
+Thus, a four-stage multiplier of this type might have an overall multiplication of about 2×7^3 (=700) times.